 These polyps usually only extend during the night time for feeding, but if the coral is very healthy and well fed, the polyps may also emerge during the day.

-In terms of the placement, Red Sun coral can be places close to other corals.
+In terms of the placement, Red Sun coral can be placed close to other corals.
 This is because it is a non-stinging coral that will damage others.
 Keep in mind that you should not place it near stinging coral because they may damage the red sun coral.

 You also need to place the Red Sun coral in a place where there is high water flow so that the polyps can catch an adequate amount of food.
 In terms of its size the Red Sun coral can be anywhere between 1 and 7 inches in width, plus it can grow quite a bit larger too.